hannahlowens/voluModel/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 2 notes

-* One NOTE occurred in all test environments:

-    NOTE: installed size is 5.4Mb

-    This is the smallest file size possible, balancing file size with speed of vignette build and extent of vignette-based documentation.
-Every test environment had some version of this note, although the installed file size varied +/- 1Mb among the environments.

-* One NOTE occurred in all rhub environments and local OS X:

-   Examples with CPU (user + system) or elapsed time > 5s
-                       user system elapsed
-   marineBackground 143.882  1.084 150.746

-    We chose as small a realistic dataset for this example as possible to ensure it would run as quickly as possible.
-Time elapsed varied +/- 50s depending on environment.

 * One NOTE occurred in rhub, win-devel, and win-release:

     NOTE: Non-FOSS package license (ACM)

-    This is necessary, as a package on which this package depends has an ACM license.
+    This is necessary, unfortunately.
+The problem is that a function in voluModel relies on generating alpha hulls.
+The only available package to do this, to my knowledge, is alphahull, which relies on a FORTRAN algorithm that has an ACM license.
+I have searched exhaustively for replacements, but there are none that I could find.

+* One NOTE occurred in rhub Windows Server 2022, R-devel, 64 bit:

+  NOTE: Examples with CPU (user + system) or elapsed time > 5s
+                   user system elapsed
+  marineBackground 4.95   0.27    5.21

 ## Downstream dependencies
 * There are no downstream dependencies at this time.